paritytech/parity-bridges-common/docs/running-relayer.md

 KSM token.

 The other reward part is dynamic.
-So to deliver an XCM message from one BridgeHub to another, we'll need to deliver submit two transactions on different chains.
+So to deliver an XCM message from one BridgeHub to another, we'll need to submit two transactions on different chains.
 Every transaction has its cost, which is:

 - dynamic, because e.g. message size can change and/or fee factor of the target chain may change;